yangn0/yangn0.github.io/_posts/GSOC2024/2024-08-23-GSoC 2024 Final Submission.md

 These codes were mainly completed by GSOC2023 student Utkarsh Verma.
 Due to some reasons they could not be merged.
 I improved and merged them as a co-author.

 ## SPI Driver
-Finished the SPI driver for Raspberry Pi 4B BSP.
+Finished the SPI driver for Raspberry Pi 4B BSP and SSD1306 driver.
+I connected a 1306 OLED screen to RPi4 via SPI and output the RTEMS logo.

 Merge requests:
 - [aarch64/raspberrypi: Add SPI support (Merged)](https://gitlab.rtems.org/rtems/rtos/rtems/-/merge_requests/103)